UK aims at charger milestone for summer 2025

 The Zapmap numbers include both rapid chargers, ideal for drivers on a longer journey, and slower chargers more suited to replenishing EVs when they are not being used, such as at home or hotel overnight, at places of work or at destinations such as shopping centres.

-At the other end of the scale, companies such at Char.gy are busy installing low powered chargers on city streets, sometimes using existing infrastructure such a lamp posts.
-Char.gy itself is putting in an average of 400 charge points per month, and has more than 3,000 already live and in use.
-Lower powered chargers are also more economical, reported John Lewis, CEO of Char.gy: “These drivers have paid 13% less on average for these miles compared to their petrol and diesel-driving neighbours, and 44% less than they would have relying solely on rapid public charging.”
+At the other end of the scale, companies such as Char.gy are busy installing low-powered chargers on city streets, sometimes using existing infrastructure such as lamp posts.
+Char.gy itself is putting in an average of 400 charge points per month and has more than 3,000 already live and in use.
+Lower-powered chargers are also more economical, reported John Lewis, CEO of Char.gy: “These drivers have paid 13% less on average for these miles compared to their petrol and diesel-driving neighbours, and 44% less than they would have to rely solely on rapid public charging.”

 If you’re looking for a home or workplace charging solution, contact The Full EV right away by filling in our inquiry form today